Environmental Geochemistry EESC216/EESC416

 This course presents the geochemical principles and tools that are needed to understand natural perturbations in earth’s critical zone and the fate of anthropogenic pollutants.
 Topics will include thermodynamics, kinetics, acid-base equilibria, oxidation-reduction reactions, carbonate chemistry, and isotope geochemistry.
 Class discussions and assignments will focus on the practical application of these topics to local and global environmental issues, such as air pollution and acid mine drainage.
 Environmental justice concepts are interwoven throughout the coursework.
 Students will conduct a guided research review on an environmental topic of their choice teach their fellow students about this topic in an end of semester presentation.
-Enrollment in lab is required.
+Enrollment in lab is encouraged for majors and students pursuing a career in the environmental field.

 Who is this class for?